My Kimchi Recipe

 Kimchi Sauce:

-To create the sauce put all the ingredients in a blender except the spring onions, blend until quite fine and slice the spring onions into chunks then add to the mixture.
+To create the sauce put all the ingredients for the sauce in a blender except the spring onions, blend until quite fine, this will take a few minutes, and then slice the spring onions into chunks then add to the mixture, and mix it all together well.

-Finally put the Kimchi in to some jars, you can eat it straight away but kept in the fridge the taste will improve as it ferments.
+To store the Kimchi put it in to some jars, you can eat it straight away but kept in the fridge the taste will improve as it ferments.
 The Kimchi will keep for at least 6-12 months probably longer.

 Over time the flavour becomes more sour, if it becomes too sour to eat on its own use the Kimchi to make soups or stews as the soured Kimchi will add more flavour to these dishes.
 It is common in South Korea to make soups and stews with older Kimchi.

-It can be eaten raw as a side-dish, or added to soups and other Korean dishes that are available on this site.
+It can be eaten raw as a side-dish, or added to soups and other Korean dishes that are available on this site, such as kimchi fried and mixed with rice.

 Return From Kimchi Recipe to Kimchi home page